evilsoft/crocks/src/State/README.md

 value to run the instance with.
 The value must be a member of the type that the given `State` instance is fixed to in it's state portion, `s`.

-`evalWith`, when called with a value, will run the state transition with the given value as the initial state and will return the resulting resultant and will discard the state portion.
+When called, `evalWith` will run the state transition with the given value as the initial state and will return the resulting resultant discarding the state portion.

 ```js
 const State = require('crocks/State')